As an adult pursuing a forensics career in the swamps of Louisiana, Jeremy retains his love for Disney films.

 Film: The Hunchback of Notre Dame

 Another personal favorite, Hunchback remains one of Disney's darkest endeavors, dealing with themes of isolation and lust.
-Protagonist Quazimodo is shunned for his ugliness, and he doesn't get the girl (well, he finds love in the sequel, but that's a much less-enticing tale).
+Protagonist Quasimodo is shunned for his ugliness, and he doesn't get the girl (well, he finds love in the sequel, but that's a much less-enticing tale).

 Contributing to the film's melancholy nature, Judge Claude Frollo isn't an outcast like some villains—he's an elected official, constantly abusing his power but believing his acts represent God's righteous will.
 Frollo isolates Quasimodo in the belltower, lusts after Esmeralda, tries to wipe out the gypsies, and still considers himself a good person.
 Yet, when he's deep in private, Frollo occasionally shows signs of guilt, like when he begs God's forgiveness at the end of his memorable "Hellfire" song.
 In short, Frollo offers a scary but multi-layered antagonist blessed with the voice of the late Tony Jay.